Have you ever been in a relationship or a job which felt safe or comfortable but didn’t really move you or ignite a spark within you?

 But how do we know whether a certain opportunity is a worthy pursuit?

-Your feelings are without a doubt the most accurate barometer because it comes from a place that is deep and instinctual.
+Your intuitive feelings are without a doubt an accurate barometer because it comes from a place that is deep and instinctual.

 You could certainly consult your rational thought process, but it’s all too easy to lose objectivity especially in situations that are deeply important to you.
 Unless you are highly conscious of your triggers, it would be wise to tune into your inner guidance.